Consultant fees explained

 - the duration of surgery

-What to do if a procedure has an incorrect classification What to do if a procedure has an incorrect classification
+What to do if you think the complexity grade of a procedure needs updating What to do if you think the complexity grade of a procedure needs updating

-Our Policy Team will review all requests for reclassification and where the evidence supports a classification review, this will be considered by a Bupa Medical Director who will seek input from independent practising clinicians in the relevant specialty who have no conflict of interest.
+We review all these requests and, where the evidence supports a update, this will be considered by one of our medical directors, who will seek input from independent practising clinicians in the relevant specialty who have no conflict of interest.